Brian Wilson: 1961–1963: Formation of the Beach Boys and early production work

 In 1962, Wilson and the Beach Boys signed a seven-year contract with Capitol Records under producer Nick Venet.
 During sessions for their debut album, Surfin' Safari, Wilson negotiated with Capitol to record the band outside the label's basement studios, which he deemed ill-suited for his group.
 (Note: Their rooms had been designed for large orchestras and ensembles of the 1950s, not small rock groups.)
 At Wilson's insistence, Capitol permitted the Beach Boys to fund their own external sessions while retaining all rights to the recordings.
 He also secured production control over the album, though he was not credited for this role in the liner notes.

-Inspired by producer Phil Spector, whose work with the Teddy Bears he admired, Wilson sought to emulate Spector's career path.
-Wilson reflected, "I've always felt I was a behind-the-scenes man, rather than an entertainer."
+Wilson had sought to emulate producer Phil Spector's career path, later reflecting, "I've always felt I was a behind-the-scenes man, rather than an entertainer."
 Collaborating with songwriter Gary Usher, he composed numerous songs patterned after the Teddy Bears' style and produced records for local talent, though without commercial breakthrough.
 His first uncredited production outside the Beach Boys was Rachel and the Revolvers' "The Revo-Lution", co-written with Usher and released by Dot Records in September.
 Interference from Wilson's father eventually led to the dissolution of his partnership with Usher.
 By mid-1962, Wilson was writing with disc jockey Roger Christian, whom he met via Murry or Usher, and with guitarist Bob Norberg, who later became his roommate.
 In October 1962, Safari Records—a short-lived label founded by Murry—released the single "The Surfer Moon" by Bob & Sheri, the first record to credit Brian as producer.
 The label's only other release was Bob & Sheri's "Humpty Dumpty", with both songs written by Wilson.